 Love it or hate it, The Blair Witch Project is unquestionably the pinnacle of horror movies in which nothing actually happens.
 Like trees?
 Seinfeld?
 Serial killers?
 Then this is the film for you.
 It'd be a great nap movie too, if not for all the shouting.
-Upon release, it raised many questions, notably "Wait, people actually think this is a true story?" and "If they all died, are those zombies on the talk-show circuit?" and "Didn't they consider just following the river until they made it out and could go buy pie?"
+On release, it raised many questions, like, "Wait, people actually think this is a true story?" and "If they all died, are those zombies on the talk-show circuit?" and "Didn't they consider just following the river until they made it out and could go buy pie?"

 But for some, another, more important question beckoned.
 "How can we cash in on this?"